-Dr. Marroquin received his graduate and undergraduate degrees at the Universidad Francisco Marroquin in Guatemala.
-He went on to do his internship and residency at the Presbyterian Medical Center of the University of Pennsylvania and completed his post-doctoral and interventional cardiology fellowships at UPMC.
-Dr. Marroquin also received a certificate in clinical research from the National Heart, Lung, and Blood Institute-sponsored clinical research training program at the University of Pittsburgh School of Medicine.
+After completing his undergraduate and graduate work at the Universidad Francisco Marroquin in Guatemala, Dr. Marroquin completed his internship and residency in internal medicine at the Presbyterian Medical Center of the University of Pennsylvania.
+He completed his general cardiology and interventional cardiology fellowships at UPMC.
+Dr. Marroquin also received a certificate in clinical research from the National Heart, Lung, and Blood Institute-sponsored clinical research training program at the University Of Pittsburgh School Of Medicine.